-The table below identifies the cost of service rates for each customer class and includes costs for treatment, collection, and direct customer-related.
+The table below identifies the cost of service rates for each customer class and includes costs for treatment, distribution, direct customer-related, and fire protection costs.
 Charging these rates would directly match the cost of providing service to customers identified in the study.
 The first table below compares the current Inside City customer charges with the cost-based customer charges and the second table identifies the cost-based commodity rates for each Inside City class.